-“For In-person events, I certify that I have NOT experienced any symptoms of COVID-19 (as defined by the CDC) in the past 10 days, nor have I been exposed to a confirmed case of COVID-19 in the past 14 days.
-You may also check this box if you are fully vaccinated.
-If it is not possible to self screen before attending an event or tickets have been purchased more than 14 days in advance, the Dairy Arts Center staff may request to symptom screen in person as patrons enter the facility.
+“For In-person events, I certify that I have NOT experienced any symptoms of COVID-19 (as defined by the CDC) in the past 5 days, nor have I been exposed to a confirmed case of COVID-19 in the past 10 days.”

-For in-person events, the Dairy Arts Center also requires we collect a phone number from a least one member or each party for contract tracing purposes.”
+For in-person events, the Dairy Arts Center also requires we collect an email from a least one member or each party for contract tracing purposes.

 The Dairy Arts Center reserves the right to symptom screen patrons entering the facility for public events.
 Symptom screening requires consists of three parts:

 - Collecting contact information from at least one person per party and recording the party’s seating assignment.
 This is done at the time of your ticket purchase/reservation